Franco22hu/PropComp/README.md

 ## Introduction

-This is a ulitity Java app I created for quickly comparing two .properties files.
+This is a utility Java app I created for quickly comparing two .properties files.
 It seaches both files for the same keys, collects and sorts all of them, then shows every difference in a console window.
 It is best used from a Total Commander custom toolbar button.